No. 242 Squadron RAF: In World War II

 The squadron was reformed at RAF Church Fenton on 30 October 1939 with Canadian personnel.
-At first using the Bristol Blenheim and Fairey Battle, it converted to the Hawker Hurricane in February 1940.
+At first using the Bristol Blenheim and Fairey Battle light bombers, it converted to the Hawker Hurricane fighter in February 1940.

 Battle for France

-In May 1940 the squadron moved to RAF Coltishall Douglas Bader was posted to command the Squadron, as a Squadron Leader, at the end of June 1940, when the unit was mainly made up of Canadian pilots that had suffered high losses in the Battle of France and had low morale.
+In May 1940 the squadron moved to RAF Coltishall.
+Douglas Bader was posted to command the Squadron, as a squadron leader, at the end of June 1940, when the unit was mainly made up of Canadian pilots that had suffered high losses in the Battle of France and had low morale.
 Despite initial resistance to their new commanding officer, the pilots (including such aces as Willie McKnight) were soon won over by Bader's strong personality and perseverance, especially in cutting through red tape to make the squadron operational again.
+Aircraft spares and tools had been in very short supply and not available through the usual channels.
+After appeals to higher authority, ample amounts of aircraft spares and tools were provided.
 Upon the formation of No. 12 Group RAF, No. 242 Squadron was assigned to the Group while based at RAF Duxford.